kesang235/CapstoneProject_QuizApp/README.md

 ## 💡 Hint-Bot

 - Provides instant hints when the user presses the *hint button*
-- Uses a **predefined hint-bank**, eliminating reliance on external APIs
-- If no match is found → responds with *“Sorry, couldn’t understand.”*

 <br>

 ## 📊 Progress Tracking

-- Records completion of modules and quiz attempts with no performance impact
 - Displays:
   - Current difficulty level
   - Score